Four Pests campaign: Campaign

 Activity began decreasing in the second half of 1958, due to the effects of the Great Leap Forward.
 In 1960, sparrows were replaced with bed bugs, and a number of city initiatives were aimed towards the campaign.
 However, the collapsing economy meant the campaign was rarely carried out after 1961.

 In 1958, the government reported nearly 1.9 billion rats, and nearly 2 billion sparrows were killed.
-In 1959, the campaign reportedly killed over 1 billion sparrows, 1.5 billion rats, 100 million kilograms of flies, and 11 million kilograms of mosquitoes, though the reliability of these figures are questionable.
+In 1959, the campaign reportedly killed over 1 billion sparrows, 1.5 billion rats, 100 million kilograms (200 million pounds) of flies, and 11 million kilograms (25 million pounds) of mosquitoes, though the reliability of these figures are questionable.

 Sparrows

 The Eurasian tree sparrow was the most notable target of the Four Pests campaign.

 Consequences

 The sparrow campaign ended in disaster, although the other three anti-pest campaigns may have contributed to the improvement in health statistics in the 1950s.
 By April 1960, Chinese Communist Party leaders changed their opinion on the Eliminate Sparrows campaign in part due to the influence of ornithologist Tso-hsin Cheng who pointed out that sparrows ate a large number of insects, as well as grains.
 Mao Zedong ordered the campaign against sparrows to end, replacing them with bedbugs.